MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-user-management.md

 Community Training (Community Training) platform supports all the standard OAuth 2.0 and OpenID connect auth service providers and Single Sign-On can be enabled between the existing system and Community Training seamlessly.
 See the [**deployment guide for more details**](../infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md#social-account-or-email-based-authentication).

-In case of the existing identity system is not OAuth2.0 / OpenID connect-based based then enabling Single Sign On between Community Training and the existing system will require custom work as highlighted flow diagram below.
+In case the existing identity system is not OAuth2.0 / OpenID connect-based then enabling Single Sign On between Community Training and the existing system will require custom work as highlighted flow diagram below.
 Please raise a support ticket for more information and kick-start the SSO discussion.

 For all queries regarding SSO and/or custom login, contact us via  **[HelpDesk](https://sangamhelpdesk.microsoftcrmportals.com/SignIn?ReturnUrl=%2Fsupport%2Fcreate-case%2F)** and leave your requirements in the ticket description.